Attackers actively fool many people these days.

 - Spear Phishing

-In this type of attack the attacker pretends to be a known person like manager or any client and sends the email requesting the information from the victim.
-Attackers search the information about the victim from online social networking sites like facebook, twitter or instagram and then send the email pretending to be a known person.
+In this type of attack, the attacker pretends to be a known person like a manager.
+Or any client and sends the email requesting the information from the victim.
+Attackers search the information about the victim from online social networking sites.
+Facebook, Twitter or Instagram and then send the email pretending to be a known person.

-Another example is if the attacker knows the victim or victim’s family member is a student in any school or university they can send emails like today is the last date of paying school/university fees.
-If not paid on time late charges will be applied, to pay online click on the following link.
+Another example is if the attacker knows the victim or victim’s family member is a student.
+In any school or university, they can send emails like Today is the last date of paying school/university fees.
+Pay online now to avoid late charges—click on the link below to complete your payment.
 Once a victim falls under this trick he ends up paying money to the attacker.

 - Baiting

 In this type of attack, the attacker promises the victim a reward.
-This can be forwarded to the victim via email, text message or even popup links from any webpage, attracting the victim to click on the link in order to get the prize and resulting in downloading a malicious software or giving personal information to an attacker.
+Attackers forward these deceptive messages to victims through emails, text messages, or even pop-up links on webpages.
+Attracting the victim to click on the link in order to get the prize.
+This And result in downloading malicious software or giving personal information to an attacker.

 - Scareware

-Here the attacker scares the victim that his/her system is affected or hacked by the malware and then tricks the victim to install malicious software.
-Example attacker shows popup messages on any webpage saying “Your system is corrupted by the malware click here to scan the system”.
+The attacker actively frightens the victim by claiming their system is infected.
+Or hacked by the malware and then tricks the victim to install malicious software.
+Example attacker shows popup messages on any webpage, saying.
+“Your system is corrupted by the malware click here to scan the system”.
 If Victim clicks on the link which ends up downloading malicious software.

 - Pretexting

-In this type of attack, an attacker pretends to be a known person and asks for personal information over phone or email tricking the victim to believe him and provide sensitive data.
-They can pretend to be the victim’s client or Manager pretending to forget their password or lose the office system and provide the details so they can login from their personal system to perform any urgent work.
+In this type of attack, an attacker pretends to be a known person and asks for personal information.
+It can be over phone or email tricking the victim to believe him and provide sensitive data.
+They can pretend to be the victim’s client or Manager pretending to forget their password.
+Or lose the office system and provide the details.
+So they can login from their personal system to perform any urgent work.

 - Vishing

-In this type of attack the attacker calls the victim and convinces the victim that they need to act quickly in order to protect them from any risk.
+In this type of attack, the attacker calls the victim.
+They convinces the victim that they need to act quickly in order to protect them from any risk.

-We should be always aware about such phone calls or emails and instead of giving any information over call or email physically visit a bank and verify the details.
+We should always be aware about such phone calls or emails.
+Instead of giving any information over call or email physically visit a bank and verify the details.

 - Water holing